sguox002/leetcode/softwaredev_method.md

 A basic understanding of the fundamental business problem is necessary to avoid solving the wrong problems, but this is true for all software methodologies.

+What we uses:

+a lot of upfront planning
+iterative approach adding new features

 safety